mcordingley/LinearAlgebra/README.md

 ## Change-log

+- Next
+    - Switch to PSR-4 from PSR-0

+- 0.9.1
+    - Fix several bugs with the Cholesky decomposition and inverse.

 - 0.9.0
     - Bump version up to represent that this is close to it's final form.
     - Merged PR for faster `inverse` calculations